Weissburgunder Langenlois 2020

 If you are interested to buy this wine, please contact us or our trading partners: Where to buy.

-Selective harvest by hand in mid-September.
-Destemmed and crushed.
-Without sulphurisation of the juice.
-Gently pressed with low pressure.
-Fermented in stainless steel, with local Kamptal yeast.
-Later matured in acacia cask for several months on the fine lees.
-Bottled at high atmospheric pressure during the waxing moon in April 2020.
+The grapes were selectively harvested by hand at the beginning of Ocotber and slightly crushed.
+After some hours of maceration they were gently pressed off with low pressure.
+Fermented in stainless steel tank and acacia cask and matured for several months on the lees.
+Spontaneous malolactic fermentation.
+Bottled at high atmospheric pressure during the waxing moon in April 2021.

 12,5 % vol.